fbpx

 13 Year Old Caregiver

 By Sara Russell, MS, L-BCBA It was the best of times, it was the worst of times.
 That was the polarity I experienced throughout high school during holidays season.
-As the holiday season approaches, I often find myself reminiscing about my high school years.
-A period marked by the rhythms of adolescent excitement which felt… Continue reading 13 Year Old Caregiver
+Long before I understood what autism therapy services really meant, I was already living its reality.
+As the holiday season approaches, I often find myself reminiscing… Continue reading 13 Year Old Caregiver

 Play-Doh Burgers: Making Magic through Environmental Enrichment